MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 This first example will walk through the basics of creating and removing Windows Server Containers and Windows Server Container Images with Docker.

-To begin the walk through, start and log into your Windows Server Container Host System, you will see a Windows command prompt.
+To begin the walk through, log into your Windows Server Container Host System, you will see a Windows command prompt.

 ![](media/cmd.png)